Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is important.

 Air conditioners are usually installed on concrete pads.
 As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+This can result in breakdowns and even premature failure.
+Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor